joshwithers/linkinbio/README.md

 - **Profile Picture**: Replace `/src/assets/profile-picture.webp` with your own image (keep the same filename)

 ## Configuration Sections

+The theme is configured through the `src/siteConfig.json` file.
+Here's what you can customise:

 ### 1. Basic Information